nilportugues/php-validator/README.md

 </form>
 ```

-On the server side... exactly the same as before!
+On the server side it is done exactly the same as before!
 Easy, right? :)

 #### 3.6.1. isBetween($minSize, $maxSize, $inclusive = false)  <a name="block3.6.1"></a> [↑](#index_block)